|Answers to frequently asked training questions|

 HOW OFTEN DO I NEED TO HAVE MY DOG TRAINED?

-We strongly recommend training be done once a year for three to four years in a row.
+We strongly recommend training be done once a year for three to four years in a row with studies showing the first two years of training occurring back to back to be very important.
 Every dog is different.
-Most dogs retain a single experience for only about 8-18 months.
+Most dogs retain a single experience for only about 8-18 months and then aspects may start to weaken or trickle out of the brain.
 Only a very small percentage of dogs will retain all aspects of the rattlesnake aversion for life after just a single training.
-Most need a refresher to ďremind them to rememberĒ and build on their retention exponentially.
-It doesnít hurt to train every year thereafter either but is often not crucial.
-Training is really only necessary once a year, but can be done twice a year to remain effective.
-In most cases, we donít recommend a dog repeat training any sooner than 6 months as it can actually overdo it and cause some dogs to go into a state of learned helplessness.
+The second-year refresher serves to "remind them to remember" and build on their retention exponentially.
+It doesn't hurt to train every year thereafter either but is often not crucial.
+Training is really only necessary once a year, but can be done up to twice a year to remain effective.
+In most cases, we don't recommend a dog repeat training any sooner than 6 months as it can actually overdo it and cause some dogs to go into a state of learned helplessness.

 MY DOG HAS SPECIAL BEHAVIORAL ISSUES; CAN HE/SHE STILL BE TRAINED?

 Absolutely!
-In fact, our excellent reputation is based heavily on our ability and willingness to work with dogs that are shy, fearful, aggressive, unfocused, hyper-obedient or that have separation anxiety.
+In fact, our excellent reputation is based heavily on our ability and willingness to work with dogs that are shy, fearful, aggressive to people and/or other animals, unfocused, hyper-obedient or that have separation anxiety.
 Our trainers have a special understanding of animal behavior and dog psychology.
 As mentioned above, EVERY dog is treated as an individual and will be given as much time as he/she needs to reach a comfortable state of mind!

-I USE A SHOCK COLLAR ON MY DOG FOR OTHER REASONS; WILL THE TRAINING STILL WORK?
+I USE AN ELECTRONIC TRAINING COLLAR ON MY DOG FOR OTHER REASONS; WILL THE TRAINING STILL WORK?

-Yes, please be sure to note on our training form that you have used a shock collar and for what purpose, but our training process is designed in such a way so as to make the dog think that it was the snake that directly caused the discomfort.
+Yes, please be sure to note on our training form that you have used an electronic training collar and for what purpose, but our training process is designed in such a way so as to make the dog think that it was the snake that directly caused the discomfort.
 This is NOT about teaching a dog that we, as humans, want them to leave rattlesnakes alone or else they will be punished!
-If your dog wears a shock collar regularly outdoors (for invisible fence, barking, hunting, etc) in may be helpful to show up to the training with your own collar on the dog.
-We will then put our own low-profile collar on your dog and then remove your collar which the dog is used to, giving him a sense a freedom to experience the environment.
+If your dog wears an electronic collar regularly outdoors (for invisible fence, barking, hunting, etc.) in may be helpful to show up to the training with your own collar on the dog.
+We will then put our own lighter weight, low-profile collar on your dog and then remove your collar which the dog is used to, giving him a sense a freedom to experience the environment.

 WHAT SHOULD I BE AWARE OF AFTER TRAINING?